 4. Add the Age Pension

 A good retirement calculator should create a retirement income projection that includes any eligibility for the Age Pension.
-Most Australians haven’t saved enough in their super accounts to fund their retirement entirely from their super savings, so they’re likely to receive at least a small PART Age Pension – particularly in their final retirement years.
+Although this is slowly changing, most people still haven’t saved enough in super to fully fund their retirement, so they’re likely to receive at least a small part Age Pension – particularly in their later retirement years.

-The best calculators include potential income from the Age Pension in their projections and show a graphical representation of the income mix likely to come from your super account, earnings on assets outside super and the Age Pension.
-The ASIC MoneySmart retirement planner gives you the option of including or excluding Age Pension entitlements.
+The best calculators include some potential income from the Age Pension in their projections.
+They often show a graphic representing the income mix likely to come from your super account, any earnings on assets outside super, and any potential income from the Age Pension.
+The ASIC Moneysmart retirement planner gives you the option of including or excluding Age Pension entitlements.

 5. Consider assets outside super

 Earnings on any investment assets you hold outside super could be an important component in your retirement income, but not all super calculators give you the option to include these earnings.